apache/spark/docs/spark-connect-overview.md

 # Operational benefits of Spark Connect

-With this new architecture, Spark Connect mitigates several operational issues:
+With this new architecture, Spark Connect mitigates several multi-tenant operational issues:

 **Stability**: Applications that use too much memory will now only impact their own environment as they can run in their own processes.
 Users can define their